 Day 11: Departure Day

-Crew: Salkantay Trek Machu representatives in Lima and Cusco, professional local bilingual Tour Guides, a Cook, Muleteer and Horses
+Crew: Salkantay Trek Machu representatives in Lima and Cusco, professional guides, a Cook, Muleteer and Horses

 Accommodation: 3* hotels (4 nights), hotel (1 night), Jungle Lodge (2 nights), Campsites (3 nights).

-Transportation: 2x domestic flights, transportation by private van, motorboat transportation, 1x train (Expedition Class).
+Transportation: 2x domestic flights, transportation by private van, Amazon Rainforest motorboat, 1x train (Expedition Class).

-Camping equipment: You can view our camping equipment here!
+Camping equipment: All camping equipment included.
+You can view our camping equipment here!

 There are no activities planned for today.
 At the airport one of our representatives will be awaiting your arrival, holding a sign with your name on it.
 They will take you to your hotel.